The Big Ban Theory: A Pre- and Post-Intervention Dataset of Online Content Moderation Actions: Dataset Description

 Figure~\ref{fig:year-int} further illustrates heterogeneity in the temporal and typological distribution of interventions included in \data.
 Community bans and quarantines are the most frequent interventions, accounting for 15 (62.5\% of all interventions) and 6 (24\%) cases, respectively.
 Migrations and post removals are less represented, mirroring their lower frequency both in practice and in the existing literature~\cite{horta2021platform,jhaver2024bystanders}.
 The year with the highest concentration of interventions in \data is 2018, which includes five bans, two quarantines, and one ban followed by migration, for a total of eight interventions (32\%).
 Overall, the dataset combines well-studied, high-profile interventions with more recent cases that have received little or no prior attention, such as the quarantines of \subr{goblin} (2023) and \subr{GenZedong} (2022), and the ban of \subr{Chodi} (2022).
 Notably, intervention frequency does not directly correspond to impact.
-For instance, the two post removal cases included in \data are among those affecting the largest numbers of users, with approximately 274K and 5K affected users, respectively.
+For instance, the two post removals in \data affect some of the largest user groups, with approximately 274K and 5K users, respectively.

 Figure~\ref{fig:users-comments} summarizes changes in activity associated with each intervention by comparing pre- and post-intervention volumes of comments (top) and active users (bottom).
-For interventions where post-intervention activity within the moderated space is available---that is, community quarantines (Q in figure), bans with migrations (M), and post removals (R)---the figure compares the \texttt{IN-BEFORE} and \texttt{IN-AFTER} data slices, with the exception of the two bans with migrations, where \texttt{IN-BEFORE} is compared to \texttt{OUT-AFTER}.
+For interventions with post-intervention activity---community quarantines (Q), bans with migrations (M), and post removals (R)---the figure compares \texttt{IN-BEFORE} and \texttt{IN-AFTER}, except for the two migration bans, where \texttt{IN-BEFORE} is compared to \texttt{OUT-AFTER}.
 For community bans (B), the right panel reports comparisons between \texttt{OUT-BEFORE} and \texttt{OUT-AFTER} activity.
 Across nearly all interventions, both the number of comments and the number of active users decrease following moderation, regardless of intervention type or community size, though the magnitude of the change varies substantially across cases.
 These descriptive patterns are consistent with prior findings reported for specific interventions~\cite{trujillo2022make} and suggest that moderation may be generally associated with reduced user activity and participation across a broad range of contexts.